 The University of Turku is a scientifically strong, multidisciplinary university where new research possibilities are sought especially in disciplinary interfaces and interdisciplinary research.
-This page features Academicians and Academy Professors at the University of Turku.
+This page features Academicians and Academy Professors as well as flagships of research, Centres of Excellence, and research projects funded by ERC at the University of Turku.

 Academicians of Science of the University of Turku

 Based on nominations made by the Academy of Finland, the President of the Republic of Finland may confer the honorary title of Academician (of Science) to highly distinguished Finnish or foreign scientists and scholars.
 The title of Academician can be held by no more than sixteen Finnish scientists and scholars at a time.

 Eva-Mari Aro is a pioneer of plant molecular biology research in Finland.
 She has introduced a whole new area of strength of photosynthesis research into the Finnish scientific landscape.
 At the same time, her laboratory has grown into one of the world’s premier centres of photosynthesis research.
 In recent years, Aro and her team have focused their efforts on studying how photosynthesis can be harnessed to produce compounds beneficial to humankind following the principles of sustainable development.
 Aro’s research applies methods of synthetic biology to the efficient production of chemicals and energy using photosynthetic organisms, mainly cyanobacteria.